Ecology and Management of Central Queensland's Koala Islands

 Summary: This long term study commenced in 1998.
 It is a multidisciplinary research program involving community, universities, state government agencies and international interests.
-Areas of research interest include: structure and dynamics of koala habitat; koala ranging behaviour, habitat utilization and diet; demography, population dynamics and social interaction; genetics and disease profiles.
+Areas of research interest include structure and dynamics of koala habitat; koala ranging behaviour, habitat utilisation and diet; demography, population dynamics and social interaction; genetics and disease profiles.

 Location: Hills and ranges associated with the Clarke-Connors Ranges from around Collinsville south to Marlborough.

 Summary: This is a long-term study.
 The research program commenced in 2016 with funding from the Qld Department of Transport and Main Roads.
 This multidisciplinary program involves local landholders, CQUniversity, University of Queensland and local community groups.
 Areas of research include the ecology of the koala, population and habitat dynamics as well as broad-scale remote sensing of koala habitat landscapes.

 Contacts: CQUniversity: Dr Rolf Schlagloth (email@example.com), Dr Bret Heath (firstname.lastname@example.org), Dr Michael Hewson (email@example.com).
 University of Queensland: Dr William Ellis (firstname.lastname@example.org ), Dr Sean Fitzgibbon (email@example.com)